abdisuleman12/code-challenge-three/README.md

 ## Database Setup

-Add the following table to your `antares` database:
+Create a `treats` database and add the following table to your database:

 ```SQL
 CREATE TABLE treats (